 The CSBS-AARMR Mortgage Examiner Training Available Online Now

-• This comprehensive basic course is designed for newly hired examiners first day on the job and as a great refresher for more experienced examiners.
+- This comprehensive training package is designed for newly hired examiners’ first day on the job and as a refresher for more experienced examiners.

-• Your department will be closely involved in your examiner’s training throughout the course.
-Each of 49 chapters in the course ends with a “Next Steps” assignment that often requires involvement of more senior department staff.
+- Your department will be closely involved in your examiner’s training throughout the course.
+Each of the chapters in the course ends with a “Next Steps” assignment that often requires involvement of more senior department staff.

-• Successful completion of this program will allow examiners to apply for certification at no cost for one year.
+- Successful completion of this program will allow examiners to apply for certification through CSBS at no cost.

-• There is no registration fee for this initial version of the course.
+- There is no registration fee for this course.

 To Register